-I received my PhD from the University of Missouri, where I had the opportunity to study with the director of the Center for the Study of Organizational Change and learn some lessons from outside our field relevant to challenges facing journalism today.
-I received my MA in communication from the Annenberg School at the University of Pennsylvania and my BA in journalism and biological aspects of conservation from the University of Wisconsin – Madison, in the state where I was born and raised.
+Brown received her PhD from the University of Missouri, where she studied with the director of the Center for the Study of Organizational Change, learning about theory and research from outside the field relevant to challenges facing journalism today.
+She received her MA in communication from the Annenberg School at the University of Pennsylvania and her BA in journalism and biological aspects of conservation from the University of Wisconsin – Madison, in the state where she was born and raised.

-When I’m not writing about, researching or teaching journalism, I’m often running, playing with my lovable but unruly labradors Sam and Pippi, watching Packer football as a proud owner, or enjoying a fine craft beer or a domestic macrobrew.
-I live in Midtown Memphis with my husband, Grant Smith, who is a data journalist and investigative reporter at the Commercial Appeal and a homebrewer.
+When Brown is not writing about, researching or teaching journalism, she is often running, reading, traveling, hiking, playing with her lovable but unruly labradors Sam and Pippi, doing yoga, watching Packer football as a proud team owner, or enjoying a fine craft beer or a domestic macrobrew.
+She Jersey City with her husband, Grant Smith, who is a data journalist at Reuters.

-You can email me at firstname.lastname@example.org or follow me on Twitter@brizzyc
+You can email her at carrielisabrown AT gmail or follow her on Twitter@brizzyc